UCLA Luskin Institute on Inequality and Democracy

 Ananya Roy is Professor of Urban Planning, Social Welfare, and Geography at UCLA where she holds the Meyer and Renee Luskin Chair in Inequality and Democracy.
-Ananya is the inaugural Director of The Institute on Inequality and Democracy at UCLA Luskin.
+Ananya is the inaugural Director of the UCLA Luskin Institute on Inequality and Democracy.
 Previously she was on the faculty at the University of California, Berkeley.

 Keenly aware that building and reshaping fields of inquiry requires collective labor, Roy has served on the editorial boards and collectives of various journals in urban studies and planning.
 She currently serves as Editor for the International Journal of Urban and Regional Research.
 Along with Clare Talwalker, she is the founding editor of the book series, Poverty, Interrupted, with the University of California Press.